TIME TO LEAVE?

-In Jun 2006 I was in a seminar and a man asked for advice about leaving his job.
-The seminar leader said, “Set a date, give your job 110%, and by that date you'll find clarity.”
+Five years later I heard a man in a seminar ask for advice about creating his dream job.
+The person on stage, well known for candidly sharing about his challenging life, said “Set a date, give your current job 110%, and by that date you'll find clarity.”

-The conversation got my attention.
-A voice in my head said, “Dec 18th."
+A voice in my head at that moment said, “Dec 18th."
 I had been thinking about a career in non-profit and figured I’d be there by Sep, so Dec 18th made no sense to me.

 A few months went by and it became clear that my next step wasn’t a new job, it was taking time off to volunteer.
 I explained to my boss that I needed a leave of absence.
 She was shocked, but we worked it out.
 I gave it 110%: hired a new manager to replace me, and ensured the mission and my team were well taken care of.

 The transition went smoothly.
-When it was time for my leave I was offered two months of vacation instead.
+When it was time for my leave I was offered two months of vacation instead if a leave of absence.
 On my last day I walked out with one of my coworkers and glanced at my watch, it was 3:45 on Dec 18th.

 Two months later I returned to work, and my company was offering voluntary layoffs.
 I convinced my boss that I must be non-essential because I didn’t have a new position yet.
 She laughed, and let me go.
 I had been paid two months of vacation, and now was getting paid to leave with an open invitation to come back . . . because I set a date and gave it 110%